chapainaashish/shopapi/roadmap.md

 2. do admin has right to change payment status?
 3. revisit permission
 4. do TODO
-5. do i have to add all() after filter? and what's the difference
+5. do i have to add all() after filter? and swhat's the difference
 6. minimizing model viewset with other mixin